Inherit The Wind

 Genre: Fiction

-Most people are likely familiar with the storyline of Inherit The Wind through the 1960 movie.
-That was a fictional account loosely based on the 1925 Scopes trial in Dayton, Tennessee.
-It concerned the enforcement of Tennessee’s legislation to forbid the teaching in public schools of the theory of evolution.
+Most readers are likely familiar with the storyline of Inherit The Wind through the 1960 movie.
+A fictional account loosely based on the 1925 Scopes trial in Dayton, Tennessee, it was derived from the enforcement of the state’s legislation to forbid the teaching in public schools of the theory of evolution.
 Violators could be fined or imprisoned.

 The book is the script for the original stage production upon which the movie was based.
-It was written in 1953 by Jerome Lawrence and Robert E. Lee.
-They didn’t limit their story to actual events.
+The playwrights didn’t limit their story to actual events.
 They embellished them, changed the names of the key players, and even changed the town name from Dayton to Hillsboro.

 But they constructed a compelling story—one that would have been told more effectively on the stage.
 In fact, a stage production of Inherit The Wind—based strictly on their script—would be something to see.

 The meat of the story, of course, is the presentation of two sides of the question posed by the defendant’s attorney: “…why did God plague us with the power to think?”
-Both sides—fundamentalists and progressives—frequently punctuate their arguments with rancor and bitterness.
-Sound familiar?
+Both sides—fundamentalists and progressives—frequently punctuate their arguments with rancor and bitterness with no room for compromise.
+A century after the Scopes trial, the tone feels uncomfortably familiar.

 Initially, it seemed the writers were overly harsh with their portrayal of the Hillsboro community, its religious leader, and its famous guest prosecutor.
-They were simply a product of their time.
-But then we see today that school districts are banning books, and states are legislating the prohibition of the teaching of certain topics in public schools—even mandating fines or imprisonment for violators.
+But then we see today that school districts are banning books, and states continue to restrict what may be discussed in classrooms—even threatening fines or imprisonment for violators.

 Quotes